ahungry/cl-protobufs/cl-protobufs.rst

 (often the name of a Lisp class) or a ``proto:protobuf-message`` object.
 *type* defaults to the class of *object*

+The element type of *stream* must be ``(unsigned-byte 8)``.

-*visited* is a hash table used to cache object sizes.
+*visited* is an ``eql``-hash table used to cache object sizes.
 If it is supplied, it will be cleared before it is used; otherwise, a fresh table will be created.

-The returned values are a byte vector containing the serialized object and the number of bytes required to serialize the object.
+The returned value is a byte vector containing the serialized object.
 If the stream is ``nil``, the buffer is not actually written anywhere.

 ::